Last verified: 17 days ago

 What it does

-A multi-ingredient blend is a combination of two or more active compounds sold together in a single product.
-The idea is that ingredients may work together synergistically — meaning the...
+A multi-ingredient blend is a product that combines two or more active compounds into a single formula.
+The idea is that ingredients may work together synergistically — meaning the combination...

 -